anywhichway/reasondb/README.md

 `<storageType>` - The currently available storage types are listed below. **Note***: For all storage types except MemStrore, LocalStore, and LocalForageStore you will need to install the associated npm packages for production.
 They are only listed as dev dependencies in the ReasonDB/package.json file.
 This keeps the primary ReasonDB code smaller.

-1) `ReasonDB.JSONBlockStore` provides a high-speed server based disk store for NodeJS that can be manually inspected using a regular JavaScript editor. **Note**: Although the files can be inspected using an editor, they should not be edited.
-Although the records are legal JSON, they are also stored in fixed length blocks which can be corrupted by editing. `<nameOrPath>` is a path relative to the execution context of NodeJS where data should be stored.
+1) `ReasonDB.JSONBlockStore` provides a high-speed server based disk store for NodeJS that can be manually inspected using a regular JavaScript editor. `<nameOrPath>` is a path relative to the execution context of NodeJS where data should be stored. **Note**: Although the files can be inspected using an editor, they should not be edited.
+The records are legal JSON, but they are also stored in fixed length blocks which can be corrupted by editing.

 2) `ReasonDB.MemStore` provides a high-speed in memory database for the browser and NodeJS. `<nameOrPath>` is ignored.